brwnj/idplot/README.md

 As GFFs may have multiple feature types, we allow the reader to select their preferred feature type from the report header.

+Coordinates in the original GFF will likely not match what is being displayed.
+Start and end coordinates are updated based on gaps introduced into the reference sequence during multiple sequence alignment.

 # Interpreting the report

 ## Multiple sequence alignment